SBCURLEY/wsaa-project/README.md

 ### **4. courseviewer4.html**
 This is the main user interface for managing course data.
 It displays all course rows in a table.
 Below are the main flows for each action a user can choose: Create, Update or Delete.
+The user can cancel out of the Create and Update operations, back to the List View.

 #### Create Operation